inasafe/inasafe-doc/docs/source/training/curriculum/qgis-inasafe-beginner-toolkit.rst

 **How if Fetch Python Plugin - Plugin menu is not available?**

-This problem can be solve by opening setting from *fetch python plugin* option menu.
+This problem can be solved by opening settings from *fetch python plugin* option menu.
 You have to tick *check for updates* on startup which should add list of new plugin automatically.

 **Session 5**
 ^^^^^^^^^^^^^

 Projection Systems and Transformation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Time : 90 minutes

 Basic Competency
 ****************

 5. Applying Projection Systems and Transformation in QGIS

 Indicator
 *********

 1. Explain Coordinate Reference Systems (CRS)
 2. Identify the CRS of the vector dataset
 3. Doing *on the fly* reprojection